Do You Feel Not Good Enough? We Feel This Way Too…

 We’ve rejected quite a few public speaking opportunities, only because I am afraid of talking to people.
 It’s the same with video recording, I think I shouldn’t do it because I have nothing interesting to say.

 What’s funny, I know exactly when and where this fear started.
-I was in the high school, it was a weekend training at my brother’s company.
-The so-called couch insisted that I should go on stage and talk about the products my brother’s company is selling.
+I was in high school, it was a weekend training at my brother’s company.
+The so-called coach insisted that I should go on stage and talk about the products my brother’s company is selling.
 I knew nothing about them and I told him it’s not a good idea.
 He insisted, the crowd joined him and I said yes.
 When I went on the stage I only could say one sentence.
-It was a terrible experience, everyone were staring at me and I have this emptiness in my head.
+It was a terrible experience, everyone was staring at me and I have this emptiness in my head.